Craziness: The History of Mankind (Part Two)

 The final stage in the LPPC hierarchical, systemic, cyclical framework is activation.
 When seekers must decide from their present level of development: The why, how, what, where, when, and whom to follow, and then which actions to take.
 Leaders are supposed to embody activation, guiding collective energy.
 For the seeker, this is the most confusing stage of all.

-Activation is the seeker's fourth confrontation with craziness: the realization that leadership amplifies both wisdom and madness, and the student is caught between them.
+Activation is the seeker's fourth confrontation with craziness: the realization that leadership amplifies both wisdom and madness, leaving the student with another dilemma.

 The Cycle of the Seeker

 The seeker's craziness is not really as random as portrayed above.
 Craziness exists for anyone who does not yet comprehend and understand why our world is crazy.
-I had to build the LPPC Model to help me gain at least a comprehension of reality.
-With daily practice, I will sometime in the future reach the level of understanding.
-The process follows two phases: one is ascending, which involves Research for Livelihood Development.
+I had to build the LPPC Model to help me gain a smattering of comprehension.
+Now, after two years of daily practice and study of the hylozoic mental system, I have reached a level of understanding that allows me to follow my hypothesized resolve and, through perspective and systems thinking, find sanity amid the world's craziness.
+The process follows two phases: one is the ascending phase, which involves Research for Livelihood Development.
 The other is descending: Lifespan Performance to Activation.

-• In development, the seeker meets contradiction in teachers.
+• In development, the seeker may encounter contradictions among teachers.

-• In performance, the seeker feels dissonance in coaching.
+• In performance, the seeker can encounter conflicting coaching methods.

-• In research, the seeker discovers systemic madness.
+• In research, the seeker generally encounters a high level of madness.

-• In activation, the seeker confronts leaders, some of whom amplify sanity, while others amplify insanity.
+• In activation, seekers are confronted by leaders, some of whom amplify sanity, while others amplify insanity.

 The cycle repeats, each turn deepening awareness.
 Or, for some, intensifying despair.
 The seeker lives inside the gap between what is taught and what is real, between what is drilled and what is meaningful, between what is promised and what is delivered.